Hakuho leads march of new Mongolian warriors

 The 29-year-old's landmark triumph on Friday evening was also the starkest reminder yet that the most Japanese of sports had become the domain of Mongolian wrestlers both in the ring and now the history books.

-Sumo had been practiced by only Japanese competitors from its first organized basho (tournament) in the 17th century until a little more than a hundred years ago, when foreign-born wrestlers began to participate.
+Sumo had been practiced by only Japanese competitors from its first organised basho (tournament) in the 17th century until a little more than a hundred years ago, when foreign-born wrestlers began to participate.

 MONGOLIAN INFLUX